MalickNdiye/PHOSTER/README.md

 - Phages: All representative vOTU genomes are annotated.
 Then protein sequences are fed to vContact2 to create a network of protein sharedness. finally, info on the interaction modules from the PBIN are added to the network.

-# 9. MAP TO REFERENCE DB
+# 9. Map to refrerence database

-This section maps the bacterial fraction's reads to the dereplicated bacteria database and the viral fraction's reads to the dereplicated viral database.
+This section, we map the bacterial fraction's reads to the dereplicated bacteria database and the viral fraction's reads to the dereplicated viral database.

 # 10. Community Analysis